pirate/wireguard-docs/README.md

 #### `DNS`

-The DNS server(s) to announce to VPN clients via DHCP, most clients will use this server for DNS requests over the VPN, but clients can also override this value locally on their nodes
+The DNS server(s) to announce to VPN clients via DHCP, most clients will use this server for DNS requests over the VPN, but clients can also override this value locally on their nodes.

 **Examples**

-* The value can be left unconfigured to use system default DNS servers
+* The value can be left unconfigured to use the system's default DNS servers.
 * A single DNS server can be provided
 `DNS = 1.1.1.1`
 * or multiple DNS servers can be provided
-`DNS = 1.1.1.1,8.8.8.8`
+`DNS = 1.1.1.1, 8.8.8.8`

 #### `Table`

 Optionally defines which routing table to use for the WireGuard routes, not necessary to configure for most setups.

 There are two special values: ‘off’ disables the creation of routes altogether, and ‘auto’ (the default) adds routes to the default table and enables special handling of default routes.

 https://git.zx2c4.com/WireGuard/about/src/tools/man/wg-quick.8